 - Standardization: With Medigap coverage, the gaps filled by plans A, B, C, D, F, G, K, L, M, N, will be the same no matter which insurer you buy the coverage from.
 (Keep in mind that these lettered plans are different from Medicare Parts A, B, C and D.) These plans can be compared on price alone.

 - Premiums: Premiums can be based on the age at which you buy the policy (issue-age rated), your current age (attained age-rated) or the cost of providing the coverage to everyone in your area (community-rated).
-Community-rated premiums will be the same for everyone in your area no matter what age you buy the policy.
-Please note that the lowest priced policy today might not be the lowest priced policy over time.
+Community-rated premiums will be the same for everyone in your area no matter what age you buy the policy, so they tend to cost more at 65 and less later in life.
+The lowest priced policy at 65–usually the age-rated policy–will likely not be the lowest priced policy over time.